 But while I don't insist on pure beatless consonances, I do prefer composing in just intonation to any equal temperament, no matter how finely divided, for the following reasons:

 1. To give me approximations of the harmonics I want, an equal-tempered scale would have to have more pitches than I can handle.
 I have not yet succeeded in finishing a piece with more than 37 pitches in it.
 I don't see how Partch kept 43 pitches in his head.
 To get the accuracy I need for 7th and 11th harmonics, I need to be able to have pitches as close as 15 cents apart.
+(I have devoted my career as a microtonalist to exploiting commas - the tiny intervals resulting from the collision of intervals based on different prime numbers - and the thought of "tempering out" my beautiful commas would give me nightmares.)
 To use an equal-tempered scale that would give me pitches that close would require more than 60 pitches per octave, and I only have 128 pitches in my MIDI controls and 61 keys on my keyboard.
 Just intonation gives me criteria for choosing only the pitches I need and leaving out all the rest.

 2. I like, and in fact compose according to, the harmonic implications of fractions and ratios.
 I like knowing, when I use a 21/16 interval, that the upper pitch is an implied seventh harmonic of the dominant of the lower pitch.
 I like the way a 7/6 minor third not only has a different flavor than a 6/5, but also a different implied set of related pitches, so that it suggests ways to harmonize it.
 I like the way the numbers keep every pitch related to every other one in the system via a series of implied, interconnected harmonic series'.
 The higher the numbers, the more exotic the pitch seems.
 That's an interesting thing to work with compositionally.
 No matter how dissonant and atonal you get, the gravitational pull of 1/1 keeps you oriented to a fixed point in the universe.